-These interim consolidated financial statements have been prepared in accordance with International Accounting Standards (IAS) 34 Interim Financial Reporting.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) as issued by the International Accounting Standards Board (IASB).

-These are the Company's first interim consolidated financial statements prepared in accordance with International Financial Reporting Standards (IFRS) and IFRS 1, First-time Adoption of International Financial Reporting Standards has been applied.
+These are the Company's first annual consolidated financial statements prepared in accordance with IFRS and IFRS 1, First-time Adoption of International Financial Reporting Standards has been applied.
 The first date at which IFRS were applied was September 1, 2014.
 Prior to adopting IFRS, the Company's consolidated financial statements were in accordance with Canadian generally accepted accounting principles Part V - Pre-changeover accounting standards (Canadian GAAP).